- recently suffered the loss of a partner

 An asset is any property or possession you own either partly or wholly.
 It includes assets held outside Australia and debts owing to you.

 Read more about the Assets test.

 To be eligible for Bereavement Allowance you must be an Australian resident.

 You also need to meet at least one of the following criteria:

 - you and your partner were both Australian residents when your partner died, or

 - you have been an Australian resident and in Australia for a period of, or periods totalling, 104 weeks, or

-- you were not in Australia when your partner died
+- you were receiving partner service pension from the Department of Veterans’ Affairs and you were not in Australia when your partner died

 Other benefits while receiving Bereavement Allowance

 If you qualify for Bereavement Allowance, you may be entitled to other payments and services, such as: